TOMAAATO MADNESS – TURBO TOMATO Review

 The game mechanics are simple, find a bomb and throw it at an enemy but yes that is often easier said than done due to the speed of the game oh and yes the bombs even got a timer on them so yes holding one or walking past one that says 01 normally means PANIC, IT IS TIME FOR PANIC RIGHT NOW! (in most cases of panic I throw them into the wall and they bounce right back into me…)

-The game also offers 100% drop-in/drop-out at anytime type of multiplayer co-op, if you thought it was mayhem in 1 player, well, let’s just say that in co-op it is just TOTAL CHAOS haha, friendly fire and bullets everywhere, never before has I seen this on Amiga, what a blast it is!
+The game also offers 100% drop-in/drop-out at any time, a type of multiplayer co-op.
+If you thought it was mayhem in 1 player, well, let’s just say that in co-op it is just TOTAL CHAOS, haha, friendly fire and bullets everywhere, never before have I seen this on Amiga, what a blast it is!

-The game is littered with bonuses, upgrades and so on and the more you pick up the crazier it gets and there are a lot of different enemy types and all of them behave differently like some shoot, some throw bombs, some spew flames etc, the pic above has a REALLY ANNOYING BEE or whatever that you trigger by walking into the flower section.
+The game is littered with bonuses, upgrades, and so on, and the more you pick up, the crazier it gets.
+There are a lot of different enemy types, and all of them behave differently, like some shoot, some throw bombs, some spew flames, etc., etc. The pic above has a REALLY ANNOYING BEE or whatever that you trigger by walking into the flower section.

-So my tip to you, watch out for signs like this or hazard signs and so on as they are more than just graphics.
+So my tip to you is to watch out for signs like this or hazard signs and so on, as they are more than just graphics.

-There are 4 main bosses in the game (and a few mini-bosses) and all of these have very distinctive attack patterns and design choices and I honestly doubt you have ever seen anything like them in a game before, originality, humour and design twists really do wonder for the creative soul.
+There are 4 main bosses in the game (and a few mini-bosses), and all of these have very distinctive attack patterns and design choices, and I honestly doubt you have ever seen anything like them in a game before.
+Originality and design twists really do work for the creative soul.

 A really cool new addition that comes with this box is the Floppy disk pocket (!), a thing I have been wanting to happen with new game releases for quite a while now.

-Turbo Tomato is a game like no other on Amiga for sure and in fear of repeating myself in just about every single release lately, yup, this is yet another BUY IT NOW game as it is a keeper and one that everyone out there with or without a kid will love as long as you give it a bit of time.
-The style, the mechanics and the amount of time that must have gone into all the humour and ingenious details has most certainly paid off as yes this game is unique, original and really fun and maybe most of all, a game you can play with your kids and they will love it to bits just like you.
+Turbo Tomato is a game like no other on Amiga for sure, and in fear of repeating myself in just about every single release lately, yup, this is yet another BUY IT NOW game as it is a keeper and one that everyone out there with or without a kid will love as long as you give it a bit of time.
+The style, the mechanics and the amount of time that must have gone into all the humour and ingenious details have most certainly paid off, as yes, this game is unique, original and really fun and maybe most of all, a game you can play with your kids, and they will love it to bits just like you.

-The game is available in both physical and digital form and the place to get them from right now are at the Bitmap Soft website.
+The game is available in both physical and digital form, and the place to get it from right now is at the Bitmap Soft website.
 The price, £25 for the big box version and £10 for the digital download, GO GET SOME.

 What an honour it has been to be part of yet another huge Amiga title, forever grateful that the developer scene hasn’t killed me just yet :p